-Understanding how markets respond to widespread changes in dollar incomes makes it easier to see why The Progressive Income Tax does not impose any real in terms of lost purchasing power.
+Understanding how markets respond to widespread changes in dollar incomes makes it easier to see why The Progressive Income Tax does not impose any real sacrifice on taxpayers in terms of lost purchasing power.
 If there are no loopholes or special allowances written into the tax code, those who earn more pre-tax income than you end up with more disposable income than you after everyone pays their taxes.
 Those who earn less pre-tax income than you end up with less disposable income than you.
 The same reality holds true for every other taxpayer.
 Let's look at a more detailed example of how this would work out if our top tax bracket was set at 99%.

 Imagine that one year Bill Gates is the top income earner with a gross income of one billion dollars.
 If all of that income were taxed at a 99% rate, he would be forced to somehow get by on 1% of a billion dollars, or $10,000,000.
 Let's say that Paul Allen earns $800,000,000 in gross income that year and all of that income is taxed at a 98% rate.
 This would leave him with $16,000,000 of disposable income.
 Such a result would be extremely unfair because Bill would end up with less disposable income ($10,000,000) than Paul ($16, 000,000) after taxes even though he earned more than Paul in gross income.